-184. In addition to these global limits on access under all facilities under the PRGT, access to the RCF is subject to sub-ceilings, set at 25 percent of quota per year (i.e., over any 12-month period) and 75 percent of quota on a cumulative basis (i.e., total stock of RCF credit outstanding at any point in time).
+188. In addition to these global limits on access under all facilities under the PRGT, access to the RCF is subject to sub-ceilings, set at 25 percent of quota per year (i.e., over any 12-month period) and 100 percent of quota on a cumulative basis (i.e., total stock of RCF credit outstanding at any point in time).

-185. These sub-ceilings can be exceeded under the "shocks window" of the RCF, where augmented access of up to 50 percent of quota per year and up to 100 percent on a cumulative basis could be made available provided that: (i) the primary cause of the balance of payments need is a sudden exogenous shock other than a withdrawal in financial assistance by donors, and (ii) existing and prospective policies are sufficiently strong to address the shock.
+189. These sub-ceilings can be exceeded under the "shocks window" of the RCF, where augmented access of up to 50 percent of quota per year and up to 125 percent on a cumulative basis could be made available provided that: (i) the primary cause of the balance of payments need is a sudden exogenous shock other than a withdrawal in financial assistance by donors, and (ii) existing and prospective policies are sufficiently strong to address the shock.
 The concept of a sudden and exogenous shock mirrors that used in the past for the ESF.
 In particular, an exogenous shock may include both economic (e.g., terms of trade) and non-economic shocks (e.g., natural disasters) that are sudden and not related to members' policies.
 The amount of augmented access provided under the shocks window cannot exceed the size of the financing need created by the exogenous shock.
-Outstanding credit by a member under the ESF-RAC and outstanding subsidized credit under EPCA or ENDA count against the above RCF sub-ceilings.

-186. There are no norms for access under the RCF, and the above sub-ceilings on RCF access should not be considered norms.
+190. There are no norms for access under the RCF, and the above sub-ceilings on RCF access should not be considered norms.
 Individual disbursements would in most cases be below the applicable annual sub-ceilings.
 For instance, a disbursement of 50 percent of quota under the shocks window would only be expected in cases where the financing need is very large and the economic policy context is relatively strong (including limited debt vulnerabilities).
-Similarly, in the absence of an exogenous shock, a disbursement of 25 percent of quota would be rare, and could only be appropriate in cases where the financing need is relatively large and the economic policy context strong enough (including limited debt vulnerabilities) to provide a realistic near-term prospect of a transition to a UCT-quality program.
+Similarly, in the absence of an exogenous shock, a disbursement of 25 percent of quota would be rare, and could only be appropriate in cases where the financing need is relatively large and the economic policy context strong enough (including limited debt vulnerabilities) to provide a realistic near-term prospect of a transition to a UCT-quality program.150